-Split a 120 inch of black macrame cord in half as shown below.
+Split a 120-inch piece of black macrame cord in half as shown below.
 It will most likely be a bit long in the end but better safe than sorry.

 Take that piece and tape it to a hard surface.
 I also knotted the ends of all the separated macrame strings to stop them from fraying.

-Cut the ivory macrame cord into 4 inch pieces.
+Cut the short strands of ivory macrame cord into 4-inch pieces.
 I needed about 25 of them but this again depends on how big your wrist is.
 You can just cut more as you go too.

-Start with your first knot about 10-12 inches from the start because you will need a long piece to be able to add a tassel to in the end.
+Start with your first half of the knot about 10-12 inches from the start because you will need a long piece to be able to add a tassel to the end.

-Fold the left side of the string over the center string.
+Fold the left strand of the string over the center cord.

-Loop the ride side behind the left and center string as shown in the below photo.
+Loop the right strand behind the left and center strand as shown in the below photo.

 Pull everything tight for the first knot.